 The Ministry of Transport is the executive governmental body in charge of transport sector regulation.
-The legal environment in Tajikistan in the field of transport still is under development and some improvements are yet to be made to reach international standards.
+The legal environment in Tajikistan in the field of transport still is under development and some improvements are yet to reach international standards.

-The Law on transport adopted in 1997 and amended in 2000 is the main legislative text that regulates and organizes transport activities in Tajikistan.
+The Law on transport, adopted in 1997 and amended in 2000, is the main legislative text that regulates and organises transport activities in Tajikistan.
 There are no specific laws on road or rail transport.